maim-lain/fourelements/book-2/lovescenes.md

 #### Farm scenes:
 - Complete the quest: Unlock the farm
-- Fresh girl scenes:
-- Used girl scenes:
-- Pregnant girl scenes:
+- Fresh girls, used girls, and pregnant girls all give different scenes and interactions

 <!---